 You Can’t Stop It, But You Can Speed It Up

-Some dog owners swear by supplements of Omega 3 and 6 fatty acids in their pups’ diet.
+Some dog parents swear by supplements of Omega 3 and 6 fatty acids in their pups’ diet.
 These do not prevent shedding, but they can make it go more smoothly by keeping the coat healthy.

 A healthy coat means fewer mats and knots, and the hair comes out more easily with a good brushing.